jackmoore/jackmoore.github.io/_posts/2012-01-20-jquery-modal-tutorial.md

 The important thing here is that #modal will be absolutely positioned, the rest of the rules just provide a nice default appearance.

 The RGBa background will give a black fill (0,0,0) at 20% opacity (0.2), which will overwrite the previous background property.
-IE8 and IE7 do not support RGBa, so they will continue to use the previous background property which uses a semi-transparent PNG background image.
+IE8 does not support RGBa, so it will continue to use the previous background property which uses a semi-transparent PNG background image.

 I gave `#modal` a larger border-radius than `#content`.
 This made a border that is natural looking and consistent in thickness.
-IE8 and IE7 do not support border-radius and will instead display the normal square corners.
+IE8 does not support border-radius and will instead display the normal square corners.

 ````css
 #close {